Remembering Dr. Joseph J. Sweere

 We look back at Dr. Sweere’s many years of contributions to NWHSU with incredible gratitude, and our hearts are with the Sweere family during this difficult time.

-Share Your Stories, Memories, and Messages with the Sweere Family
+Thank you for Sharing Your Stories, Memories, and Messages

 Dr. Sweere has had such an impact on our NWHSU community, and we know that so many of us have stories to share as we remember and honor him.
-Submit your message below and we’ll compile a collection for the Sweere Family (and a copy to keep in our archives).
+Many of you submitted your memories and we’ve compiled them to present to the family and keep in our archives.